 At the core of The Skating Club of Boston are its members.
 Club members are both fans and participants of figure skating, and enjoy the very best the Club’s facility and team of professionals have to offer.
-With a new facility that is designed around the joint training requirements of skaters and coaches, the Club will provide everything its membership and coaches need to take skater development to the next level.
-The Club is always focused on improving the membership experience and the value in being a member.
-With the introduction of the new facility, the Club’s members will find value in calling the newest and preeminent figure-skating training facility in America their home ice.
+With a world-class facility that is designed around the joint training requirements of skaters and coaches, the Club provides everything its membership and coaches need to take skater development to the next level.
+The Club is always focused on improving the membership experience and the value of being a member.
+With the introduction of its facility in September 2020, the Club’s members find value in calling the newest and preeminent figure-skating training facility in America their home ice.
 That, combined with the prestige of the Club’s more than a hundred years of experience of being a leader in the sport, creates a community of which its members can be proud.

 Members of the Club can enjoy:

 First priority to train on one of three rinks, including the Olympic-size Performance Center

 With the increase from one to three ice surfaces implemented in its facility, The Skating Club of Boston can provide its figure skaters with more ice sessions while decreasing the maximum capacity of skaters on the ice per session to give individuals a more optimized training experience.
 As demand grows, the Club also plans on separate dance and pairs designated sessions to further develop the Club’s nascent dance and pairs programs.
 The schedule is also planned to further separate sessions by level so that the Club’s higher-level competitive skaters can train separately from lower-level skaters, and vice-versa so everyone feels comfortable pushing their limits.
 All rinks have been wired with a custom, Bose sound system so skaters can hear their program music played in perfect quality during practice.